 If users find your website secure and trustworthy, they will likely revisit your site and share your content on social platforms.
 This social sharing forms a ripple effect because their friends will also share your content and so on.
 More social sharing will increase your social signals, thus improving your SEO rankings without backlinks.

-My 2 Main Benefits of SSL Certificate on SEO
+Two Main Benefits of SSL Certificate on SEO

 Although there are a lot more benefits of having an SSL certificate on your website, below are my two main benefits.
 These two benefits summarize most of the other advantages SSL certificates have on SEO.